ravi-kumar7/documentation/docs/device-connect/android.md

 # Device Connect: Android SDK
-The Android SDK can be used to integrate mobile apps with Device Connect to share customers' device data.
+The Android SDK can be used to integrate mobile apps with Device Connect, so that users can share their data.

 ::: warning NOTE
 Following will be shared by FinBox team at the time of integration: